massoncheg/forgejo-docs/docs/admin/config-cheat-sheet.md

 - `ENABLED`: **false**: Enable media proxy, we support images only at the moment.
 - `SERVER_URL`: **\<empty\>**: URL of camo server, it **is required** if camo is enabled.
 - `HMAC_KEY`: **\<empty\>**: Provide the HMAC key for encoding URLs, it **is required** if camo is enabled.
-- `ALLWAYS`: **false**: Set to true to use camo for both HTTP and HTTPS content, otherwise only non-HTTPS URLs are proxied
+- `ALWAYS`: **false**: Set to true to use camo for both HTTP and HTTPS content, otherwise only non-HTTPS URLs are proxied

 ## OpenID (`openid`)